 Here are some of the best tours of La Maddalena Archipelago:

 I’d recommend Palau as the best access point to reach Caprera to visit Cala Coticcio and other amazing Sardinia beaches, both on the archipelago and on the actual main island.
-La Vecchia Fonte is a good place to stay.
-Alternatively, opt for a holiday home such as Casa Vittoria.
+These are some good options:

 Del Porticciolo is a good option for budget meals in Palau.
 It offers traditional Sardinian dishes, seafood and fish, and at night pizza.
 If splurging on food is one of the best things to do in Sardinia, La Gritta is the place to do that in Palau.